 Welcome to the Office of the Registrar at The Lutheran Theological Seminary at Philadelphia.
 This office is responsible for student academic records, preparation and publication of course schedules, course registration and grades, degree audits and transcripts, certification of students for graduation, enrollment verification, and general interpretation of institutional academic policies.

 The office is part of Enrollment Services, located on the second floor of the Brossman Learning Center.
 Normal office hours are Monday – Friday 9:00 am to 5:00 pm.

 Because LTSP will become part of United Lutheran Seminary as of July 1, 2017, you may seek information for the new seminary at http://my.uls.edu/registrar/.

 Transcript Request Form (Transcript requests cannot be handled by phone, as federal privacy regulations require our having signed authorization to release a transcript.
 Form, if submitted with credit card payment per form below, can be submitted via fax or email attachment for faster processing. )

-Students who have already registered for a term but need to change their registrations may do so anytime prior to the late registration (drop/add) deadline for the term (two weeks prior to the first day of class for any short-term courses).
-Courses may be added without penalty; a $30 cancellation fee will be assessed for dropping a course without adding another in its place.
-Changes may be made online via Henry, via an email to the Registrar, or by submitting a Change of Registration form.
+Students who have already registered for June but need to change their registrations may do so anytime prior to the late registration (drop/add) deadline for the term (two weeks prior to the first day of class).
+Requests for registration changes may be made online via Henry or by email to firstname.lastname@example.org.